cyberark/conjur-openapi-spec/CONTRIBUTING.md

 * Will find broken references, malformed objects, and any other errors in the spec itself.

 #### Utility scripts

+`bin/transform [--enterprise/--oss]`
+* Generates a usable version of the specification for either Conjur (--oss) or Conjur Enterprise (--enterprise)
+* Generates the Conjur version of the spec by default

 `bin/generate_client -l <language> [-o <output-directory>]`
 * Generates a client library for the desired `<language>`.